Legislation Status Report

 Requiring the Department of Housing and Community Development, Office of Landlord and Tenant Affairs in consultation with the Attorney General to develop a plan to identify severe health and safety risk properties in the State and take related actions; and requiring the Department to submit the plan and certain recommendations to the Governor and the General Assembly on or before August 31, 2027.

-In the Senate - Hearing 3/11 at 1:00 p.m.
-(2/12)
+In the House - Hearing 4/02 at 1:00 p.m.
+(3/24)Economic Matters

 Wed 3/11 1:00 PM